-- How consistent are the contract management competencies established across the federal government agencies? - How do the federal government's contracting competencies compare to the contracting competencies established by procurement and contract management professional associations?
+- a.
+How consistent are the contract management competencies established across the federal government agencies? - b.
+How do the federal government's contracting competencies compare to the contracting competencies established by procurement and contract management professional associations?

-Based on the analysis and comparisons of the reviewed competency frameworks, recommendations will be made to improve the DoD contracting competency framework to help improve professional and technical excellence of the DoD contracting workforce.
+Based on the analysis and comparisons of the reviewed competency frameworks, recommendations are made to improve the DoD contracting competency framework to help improve the professional and technical excellence of the DoD contracting workforce.
 This paper is organized in six sections.
 The first section provided the background and research purpose of this paper.
-The following section provides a theoretical framework for the study of the DoD's contracting workforce competency management.
-After that is a brief discussion of the various contracting competency models across federal agencies and professional associations.
-Next is a comparison of the federal government contracting competencies with those of professional associations involved in procurement and contract management.
-In the following section, a summary of comparison findings is provided.
+The second section provides a theoretical framework for the study of the DoD's contracting workforce competency management.
+The third section provides a brief discussion of the various contracting competency models across federal agencies and professional associations.
+The fourth section compares the federal government contracting competencies with those of professional associations involved in procurement and contract management.
+The fifth section provides a summary of comparison findings.
 The final section concludes with the implications of the research findings and recommendations for the DoD for improving its contracting workforce competency management.